I like My Tenant. But What Makes A Good Tenant?

 So, what makes a good tenant?

-Broadly speaking, house-proud occupants that consistently pay rent on time.
-That’s what we all fundamentally want, right?
+That’s what all landlords fundamentally want, right?
 Anything beyond that is usually subjective, which often depends on what kind of landlord you are, or want to be.
 Over time, through experience, most landlords form their own blueprint for what makes an ideal tenant.

 But the irony is, landlords don’t really know whether they’ve got a good tenant until the final inspection is complete, the deposit is fairly handled, and the tenant has vacated.
 And that’s because many healthy landlord/tenant relationships turn to a shower-of-shit at the very last moment, when it’s time to assess damages and process the deposit, because it’s so damn easy to unknowingly get lumbered with a landlord that will do everything within his power to claw back every last penny by claiming compensation for every trivial and unjustifiable bullshit blemish, or on the flip-side, a tenant that’s willing to kill before taking any responsibility, despite how bogus the circumstances: